MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/create-search-results-pages.md

 localization_priority: Normal
 description: "Create your own search results page for a SharePoint Online site"
 ---
-# Create Custom Search Results Pages in SharePoint Online
+# Create custom search results pages in SharePoint Online

 One way to customize the search experience in SharePoint is to create a custom search results page for a site.
 This allows you to use a page that you created, rather than the default in Microsoft Search results page.
 This gives you more flexibility on how the search results experience looks for your users.